nodatime/nodatime/www/unstable/userguide/concepts.md

 Noda Time assumes a single non-relativistic time line: global time progresses linearly, and everyone in the universe would agree on the global concept of "now".
-Time is measured with a granularity of *ticks* where there are 10,000 ticks in a millisecond.
-This is the same concept of a tick which is used in `DateTime` and `TimeSpan` in .NET, although a `Stopwatch` tick in .NET can vary based on the timer used.
+Time is measured with a granularity of *nanoseconds*.
+This 100 times the granularity used in `DateTime` and `TimeSpan` in .NET, which is the *tick*.
+A tick is 100 nanoseconds in these types, but please be aware that a `Stopwatch` tick in .NET can vary based on the timer used.

 The "zero point" used everywhere in Noda Time is the Unix epoch: